 - a Dealing with Bureau officers: at the outset, it is important to obtain a copy of the search warrant from the Bureau officers and immediately send it to the company's legal counsel.
-While the officers are under no obligation to wait for counsel to arrive, they will often agree to wait for a limited period of time before starting their search. - b Disclosure within the company: key senior executives within a company, including the CEO and chair of the board, ought to be advised as soon as possible that the
+While the officers are under no obligation to wait for counsel to arrive, they will often agree to wait for a limited period of time before starting their search. - b Disclosure within the company: key senior executives within a company, including the CEO and chair of the board, ought to be advised as soon as possible that the Bureau is executing a search warrant.
+The company's General Counsel should also

-Competition Bureau, News Release, 'Three Individuals Sentenced in Quebec Gas Cartel' (16 August 2013), www.competitionbureau.gc.ca/eic/site/cb-bc.nsf/eng/03591.html.
+42 Competition Bureau, News Release, 'Ontario individual sentenced after pleading guilty to bid-rigging' (21 May 2015), www.competitionbureau.gc.ca/eic/site/cb-bc.nsf/eng/03936. html.